miklevin/MikeLev.in/_posts/2022-12-14-let-the-decrufting-begin.md

 headline: "I Decluttered My Website: Taking Off the Main Nav & Refining Pages with Vim Buffers"
 description: Yesterday I made history by de-linking and taking off the main navigation from my website, MikeLev.in.
 I loaded Linux, Python, Vim, and Git markdown pages into Vim buffers, so I could refine the few pages still linked on the main nav.
 Additionally, I used blog categorization to control what went onto the Linux, Python, Vim, and Git pages.
 Check out my blog post to learn more about my journey and the changes I made!
 keywords: Decrufting, de-linking, main navigation, MikeLev.in, Linux, Python, Vim, Git, markdown, blog, categorization, history, buffers, refine, blog-post, control, changes, blanked
-categories: python, git, vim, linux
+categories: python, git, linux, vim
 layout: post
 ---